t0mpseN/RawMangaToKindle/README.md

 ## USAGE

-The main scope of this script is to make Japanese text selectable through .pdf files, being able to open them on browsers while using extensions like [Yomitan](https://github.com/yomidevs/yomitan), or even sending manga directly to Kindle and using the digital dictionaries, turning Japanese reading more enjoyable and accessible.
+The main scope of this script is to make **Japanese text selectable through .pdf files**, being able to open them on browsers while using extensions like [Yomitan](https://github.com/yomidevs/yomitan), or even sending manga directly to Kindle and using the digital dictionaries, turning Japanese reading more *enjoyable* and *accessible*.

 ### RESULT EXAMPLE

 - Click on the image to view the OCR-processed PDF.

 [![EXAMPLE](https://github.com/user-attachments/assets/e54a82ff-fc3e-439b-8ad1-ea420aba9e2b)](https://github.com/user-attachments/files/18268420/Example.-.Vol1to1.pdf)

+*Images from **Astro Boy by Tezuka Osamu. 鉄腕アトム - 手塚 治虫***

 ## INSTRUCTIONS